Sasanian art: Metalwork

 A number of Sasanid silver vessels have survived, especially rather large plates or bowls used to serve food.
 These have high-quality engraved or embossed decoration from a courtly repertoire of mounted kings or heroes, and scenes of hunting, combat and feasting, often partially gilded.
 Ewers, presumably for wine, may feature dancing girls in relief.
 These were exported to China, and also westwards.

-A special feature of Sassanid art is represented by shells of silver and gold, on the inner surface of which a scene is etched into a relief.
+A special feature of Sasanian art is represented by shells of silver and gold, on the inner surface of which a scene is etched into a relief.
 About a hundred specimens are known of, which demonstrate the literary splendor of the court.
 Many come from excavations, but they are mostly chance finds.
 Many were found near the Ural Mountains in Russia and were likely traded in this area.
 The original purpose, function and authority of these shells therefore remains in the dark.
 Often, a ruler is shown at the hunt.
 He usually sits on a horse that moves in a flying gallop.
 He stands with his sword pointed at a dangerous animal such as a boar or lion or shooting a bow and arrow.
 The face often appears in three-quarter view.

 There are also some peaceful representations that occur, such as depictions of animals and legendary creatures.
 Earlier versions of the silver shell bowls usually depict a monarch in full relief, dominating the entire shell.
 Later, however, in the 4th and 5th centuries the focal character of the shell shares space with a smaller secondary character or element.

 Another group of metal goods are present; richly decorated vessels whose shape may have been adopted from the customs of the Mediterranean.